 SMOOTH CORDGRASS (Spartina Alterniflora)

 Spartina alterniflora is a hardy, native, halophyte tidal grass often used in shoreline restoration work.
-It has a tight root system that holds it in place very well and also traps sediment efficiently.
-This makes it effective at reducing erosive forces on shorelines.
-It also serves as habitat for many intertidal creatures such as juvenile sportfish, various arthropods, and many invertebrates.
-It does not take root naturally very easily, but propagates quickly when it does or when it is planted.
+It has a tight root system that holds it in place very well and efficiently traps sediment, reducing shoreline erosion.
+Its dense stalks serve as habitat and protection for many intertidal creatures such as juvenile sportfish, various arthropods, and many invertebrates.
+Naturally, cordgrass does not take root very easily, but propagates quickly once it is established.

-As the grass dies, it becomes a floating mass, called a wrack, and as it breaks down is eventually eaten by species such as clams, mussels, crabs, and snails.
+Spartina grass is an important part of the estuarine food web.
+Manatees eat cordgrass, and detritus and algae that adhere to the stems provide food for snails and mussels.
+As the grass dies it becomes a floating mass, called a wrack, and as it breaks down is eventually eaten by clams, mussels, crabs, and snails.

 Spartina grass is found in saltwater, growing from 16’’ to 8’ tall.
-Tolerant of salinity changes, tides and water depth.
-Grows via seedlings and vegetative shoots (rhizomes).
-Strong root system keeps it from washing away.
+Tolerant of salinity changes, tides and water depth, it grows via seedlings and vegetative shoots (rhizomes).
+A strong root system stabilizes sediment.